TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 7/Micah 7.20.md

 ---

-Thou wilt perform the truth to Jacob, [and] the lovingkindness to Abraham, which thou hast sworn unto our fathers from the days of old.
+You will give truth to Jacob, and mercy to Abraham, as you have sworn to our fathers from the days of old.